Welcome to today's edition of the Rush 24-7 podcast.

 After all, we are strong enough to cause most of the catastrophes we need to survive.

-And it was included on the Cup as part of an effort by Starbucks to collect different viewpoints and spur discussion.
+And it was included on the cup as part of an effort by Starbucks to collect different viewpoints and spur discussion.

-Yeah, we're gonna have dialogue everywhere.
+Yeah, we're going to have dialogue everywhere.

 It doesn't matter if the dialogue is rooted in truth.